nickschuetz/ocpdoom/README.md

 2023/03/28 14:50:09 The following command failed: "[kubectl get pods -A -o go-template --template={{range .items}}{{.metadata.namespace}}/{{.metadata.name}} {{end}}]"
 ```

 It's because `ocpdoom` is trying to get a list of all pods in all namespaces.
-OpenShift restricts project to project, namespace to namespace interaction out of the box.
+OpenShift restricts project to project/namespace to namespace interaction out of the box.
 Here's where the `doomguy` service account with his cluster role `monster-control` come in.

 Let's assign the newly created deployment the `doomguy` service account:
 ```bash
 oc set serviceaccount deployment ocpdoom doomguy -n ocpdoom
 ```
-We can also narrow down the scope of where we want ocpdoom to focus by setting the NAMESPACE environment variable in the deployment:
+We can also narrow down the scope of where we want ocpdoom to focus by setting the `NAMESPACE` environment variable in the deployment:

 ```bash
 oc set env deployment ocpdoom NAMESPACE=monsters